 Nick Moon ( Khristian Fulmer, The Night Shift) is a P.I.
 Not a private investigator like Magnum P.I. but a paranormal investigator.
 He handles cases involving ghosts, demons, cursed artifacts, etc. In the world of Demon Squad, where demons and other creatures of the night openly walk among us you would think Nick would be a rich man.
 But like all classic P.I.s, he’s broke.

 So when heiress Lilah Fontaine (Leah Christine Johnson) shows up with a missing father and a strange artifact he’s interested.
 But, like all classic mysteries, there’s a lot more than meets the eye going on here.
 Nick and his assistant Daisy (Erin Lilley) are about to get themselves in way over their heads.

-Demon Squad, (previously titled Full Moon Inc. and Night Hunters), in case you haven’t guessed is a classic film noir with the gangsters replaced by monsters.
-While fairly common in books there’s not to many filmic examples, probably the best known being 1991’s Cast A Deadly Spell.
+Demon Squad, (previously titled Full Moon Inc. and Night Hunters), in case you haven’t guessed, is a classic film noir with the gangsters replaced by monsters.
+While fairly common in books there are not too many filmic examples, probably the best known being 1991’s Cast A Deadly Spell.